Deutsche Bank lifts Western Alliance Bancorporation [WAL] price estimate. Who else is bullish?

 Participants may access the call by dialing 1-833-470-1428 using the access code 389791 or via live audio webcast using the website link: https://events.q4inc.com/attendee/147801611.

+The results of the trading session contributed to over 7121689 shares changing hands.
+Over the past one week, the price volatility of Western Alliance Bancorporation stands at 5.29% while the volatility over the past one month is 4.46%.

-Compared to the average trading volume of 6.64M shares, WAL reached a trading volume of 2462106 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WAL stock reached $4.94 billion, with 108.10 million shares outstanding and 105.84 million shares in the current float.
+Compared to the average trading volume of 6.63M shares, WAL reached a trading volume of 7121689 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Western Alliance Bancorporation [WAL]?